Elections

 How is the election conducted?

-The election is carried out by mail.
-Voting is done by secret ballot.
-The rules and procedures governing nominations and the election are set out in the College General By-law and is directed by the Registrar.
-A voting guide, ballots, return envelopes and biographical sketches will be mailed to all members who are eligible to vote.
+The election is carried out by electronic ballots.
+Voting is by secret ballot and the results are tabulated by independent individuals and/or scrutineers.
+The rules and procedures governing nominations and the election are set out in the College’s General By-Law and is directed by the Registrar.
 Please see the election time table for specific dates.

 What is required of me as a Council member?

-As a member of Council, you would attend 3 full day Council meetings each year where you discuss and establish College regulations, by-laws, policies, guidelines and standards for the profession.
-As well, you will be a member of at least one statutory committee and possibly a standing committee or working group.
-Each member of Council is on the ICRC and discipline committees.
-You may also be asked to participate in special projects.
+As a member of Council, you would attend 3 full-day Council meetings each year where you discuss and establish College regulations, by-laws, policies, guidelines and standards for the profession.
+In addition, you would attend 1-2 business meetings per year, often held the day before the Council meetings.
+You will be a member of at least one statutory committee and possibly a standing committee or working group.
+Each member of Council is on the ICRC and Discipline Committees.
 In addition to attending meetings, you will need to prepare for your meetings and even participate in special projects that may require extra time and preparation.
 Council meetings are held in Toronto, although many committee meetings are conducted by teleconference.
 You can estimate dedicating 1-2 full days a month to College work, depending on the committees of which you are a member.

 What district am I in?